Data Flows & Dashboards

 - Are there unexpected or unusually high-volume flows from unapproved applications or users?

-Below are example use cases and corresponding three-node Sankey configurations that illustrate common AI activity patterns:
+Below are example use cases and corresponding three-node Sankey configurations for common AI activity patterns:

 - Hover over elements in the diagram to view metrics and see the breakdown by detection type.